sveetch/autobreadcrumbs/README.rst

 * You must ensure that all your urls are correctly named (see `Naming URL patterns <https://docs.djangoproject.com/en/dev/topics/http/urls/#naming-url-patterns>`_);
 * Different views must not use the same url;
+* If you use url namespace, prefix all your crumb url name with it;
 * Regroup your restricted views on some url paths and don't mix them with non-restricted view urls.

 View registration